CuSO4Gem/jrme/doc/README-EN.md

 [plugin]
 JAttribute = JAttribute plugins.
-Should be divide by "," journal format = Journal format support plugins.
+Should be divide by "," Formate = Formate support plugins.
 Should be divide by ","
 ```
 # Plugins
 Jrme is flexible.
-It support JAttributes plugin and journal format plugin to extend function.
+It support JAttributes plugin and Formate plugin to extend function.
 Plugins are save at *~/.jrme/plugin/*
 ## JAttribute Plugin
 Every JAttribute include "key" and "valus".
 Plugins can get whole journal befor user type in journal and while user saving journal.
 Plugin can modify journal at that time.
 1. Every plugin should have a default value to set while user prepare to type in journal.